Personal profiles

 Global Corporate and Investment Banking - Capital Markets, Dubai

 I wanted a bespoke programme that would give me real responsibilities right from the outset – responsibilities that few graduates are given until much later their careers.
 The whole application process was really well thought-through – especially the final assessment day where the atmosphere was great and I had the chance to spend time with my future team members.
 I chose to specialise in Loans & Bonds, which is part of our Debt Capital Markets (DCM) team, which itself sits within Global Corporate and Investment Banking.
 Already, I’ve had the chance to work with teams spanning different products, industries, and even continents – supporting them on a wide range of debt transactions, including a number of multi-billion dollar, cross-border deals.
 Given the subject of my studies, I had a fair understanding of the industry when I started.
 But you should never underestimate the value of learning on-the-job, and the crucial part it has to play in developing your knowledge and skillsets.
 I wanted a professional qualification too.
 So, alongside my day-to day work, I’m currently studying for my Chartered Financial Analyst (CFA) exams.
-After I’d signed my contract but before I’d even started on the programme, I received a text message from the Anthony Barklam, Co-Head of EMEA DCM – Loans and Bonds.
+After I’d signed my contract but before I’d even started on the programme, I received a text message from the Co-Head of EMEA DCM – Loans and Bonds.
 He wished me a warm welcome and said how much he was looking forward to working with me.
 I’m not sure you’d get that kind of personal attention from someone so senior in other banks.